BioSentinel nanosatellite on EM-1

 - Three strains of S. cerevisiae, two controls and an engineered strain

-- Wet and activate multiple sets of microwells over mission lifetime
+- Wet and activate multiple sets of microwells over the mission lifetime

 - DSB and associated repair enable cell growth and division of the engineered “biosentinel” strain